mint-made/discover-film/README.md

-## Discover Film - Helping users discover and decide on a film to watch
+## Discover Film - A VueJS app helping users to find a film to watch (2020)